 Whether it’s because of an illness or an injury, or simply to improve balance, at some point in our lives, many of us will need therapy to regain or maintain our ability to function.
 Medicare covers inpatient as well as outpatient physical, speech and occupational therapy in a variety of settings.
 Talk to the doctor about whether therapy would benefit you or someone you love.

 Medicare offers several outpatient therapy options.
 You can receive outpatient therapy services at a Comprehensive Outpatient Rehabilitation Facility, hospital, public health agency or from a private therapist, so long as the provider is Medicare-certified and you qualify for coverage.
 You can also receive outpatient therapy services from a Medicare-certified home health agency, so long as you qualify for the Medicare home health benefit.

-For Medicare Medicare to cover outpatient therapy, you must meet the eligibility criteria:
+For Medicare to cover outpatient therapy, you must meet the eligibility criteria:

 - Therapy must be a safe and effective treatment for you.

 - A therapist must deliver the services or direct the delivery of the services.

 - Your doctor must certify you need the therapy to regain or maintain your ability to function and set up a plan of care for you in advance of your receiving services.
-And, if it is ongoing, your doctor must review it and recertify your need.
+And, if you need ongoing therapy, your doctor must review it and recertify your need.

 Medicare now covers as much outpatient physical, speech and occupational therapy as people need.